irisdum/sent2_cloud_remover/README.md

 - Calibration
 - Speckle (Refined Lee)
 - Terrain Correction
--Linear from db
+- Linear from db
 - Write as TIFF

-xml v3 :
+xml v3 : Be careful if multiple S1 the gdal mosaic does not work
 - Apply Orbit File
 - Subset
 - Thermal Noise